franklinharvey/NOAA-NetCDF-Radiation/Radiation+NetCDF+Conversion.md

 # Converting Radiation's ".dat" files to a NetCDF file

 The files found in radiations FTP server (found at ftp://ftp.cmdl.noaa.gov in /g-rad/baseline/) are organized by test sites like ALT (Alert Observatory in Alert, Nunavut, Canada; a BSRN site) and BRW (Barrow Observatory in Barrow, Alaska, United States; a baseline GMD observatory).
 There are six total baseline observatories and four BSRN sites.
-Each testing location is a directory holding a zip files, one per month.
-Each zip file, when unzipped, contains a single ".dat" file:
+Each testing location is a directory holding `.zip` files, one per month.
+Each `.zip` file, when unzipped, contains a single `.dat` file:

                         ALT_RAD
                                                        ALT_RAD2